Numpy getting started SEO Brief & AI Prompts

-This prompt kit helps you write an informational article about numpy getting started in the NumPy for Numeric Computing and Performance topical map.
+Plan and write a publish-ready informational article for numpy getting started with search intent, outline sections, FAQ coverage, schema, internal links, and copy-paste AI prompts from the NumPy for Numeric Computing and Performance topical map.
 It sits in the NumPy Basics & ndarray API content group.

 Getting started with NumPy involves installing the package and creating ndarrays, NumPy's N-dimensional homogeneous array type.
 An ndarray stores elements of a single dtype in contiguous memory, exposes attributes such as ndim, shape and dtype, and uses zero-based indexing; this design enables elementwise vectorized operations via compiled C loops instead of per-element Python iteration.
 Basic REPL productivity—using IPython or the standard Python REPL with tab-completion and %timeit—lets rapid prototyping and small sanity checks.
 The core workflow is therefore install, create an ndarray with np.array or creation functions, inspect dtype and shape, then prefer vectorized ufuncs for numeric computations.